 - Your pet must travel in a cage, either as hand luggage or cargo.

-- The person travelling must not have responsibility of more than 5 pets.
-The exception to this rule will only be given if pets are travelling for a competition.
+- The person travelling must not have responsibility for more than 5 pets.
+The exception to this rule will only be given if pets are travelling for competition.
 In this case the owner but have a certificate of proof of the competition.

 - Domestic animals (dogs, cats and ferrets) cannot be transported for commercial purposes.

 - The animal may travel separately from the owner as long as they spend no longer than five days apart from each other.